n04x/comp476-assignment2/README.md

 `//todo`

 ## Map Layout
 Below is a picture of the map layout of the game, with number assigned to each *Room[#]* gameobject in unity.
 The obstacles has been removed from this picture in order to keep it clear!
+The red outline design the room, each room has a small room called *closet*.
+There is two corridor in the middle, one that lead to a dead-end.
 ![Map Layout](/map-layout.png)